About Ecoblast Mobile Blasting

-We deliver calcium, sand, and baking soda blasting and power washing surface preparation services to your location.
-After surface preparation is completed, we also provide latex painting and epoxy coatings using either a spray system or brush and roller depending on the project.
+We deliver calcium, sand, and baking soda blasting, power washing and surface preparation services to your location.
+After completion of surface preparation, we also provide latex painting and epoxy coatings using either a spray system or brush and roller, depending on the project.
 Our crew is trained and experienced both with spray painting and using brush and roller.
 Our range of job size is very broad; blasting large scale buildings such as paper mills, air craft hangers, food processing plants to medium sized projects like steel stair wells, bridges, roads, wooden historical buildings and barns, and smaller items such as cranes, farm equipment, crushers and sign poles.

 For More Information Call Us